sammcvicker/tally/README.md

 ## Contributing

-If you want to contribute to the development of **Tally**, follow these steps:
+If you want to contribute to the development of **Tally**, feel free to create a new feature-branch and put in a pull request!

-1. Fork the repository.
-2. Create a new feature-branch.
-3. Make your changes and commit them.
-4. Push to the feature-branch.
-5. Create a new Pull Request.

-I welcome bug reports, suggestions, and contributions!

 ## License